Who this is for

 If you decide not to sell

 There is never any obligation to accept.
-If the valuation is not right, decline and everything is returned free of charge by tracked, insured post, along with payment for anything you did accept.
+If the valuation is not right, decline and everything is returned free of charge by tracked, signed-for post, along with payment for anything you did accept.
 The full process is on what happens if I decline the offer.

 Getting paid